Neptunity/Client-Modification-Policy/README.md

 Recommended clients - Anything mentioned under the "Recommended clients section".
 There is a low chance of getting punished if using any of these clients, but it could happen.
 If it happens, then do not hesitate to open a ticket and we will get to it right away.

-Neutral clients - The same as "Recommended clients" except these clients are not recommended because there is nothing special about it, or it only changes things on a certain server, etc.
+Neutral clients - The same as "Recommended clients" except these clients are not in the recommended section because there is nothing special about them, or they only change things on a certain server, etc.

 Use at own risk clients - If using these clients, staff will not ban you, the anti-cheat could.
 If you open a ticket about an issue that was created with anything other than the "Recommended clients" or the "Neutral clients" it will be immediately archived.